Anthrocon/docs/content/docs/GitHub/Learn the basics of Markdown.md

 Use the Hugo shortcode instead to render modern picture element.
 This will generate WebP source sets for best visitor experience.
 {{< /hint >}}

-### Links
+## Links

 URLs can be absolute paths.

 `[Another website](https://www.anthrocon.org/)`

-Internal paths should use Hugo shortcodes to test validity, plus simplicity of relative internal file names.
+Internal paths should use Hugo shortcode to test validity, plus simplicity of relative internal file names.

 `[Internal link]({{</* relref "Learn the basics of Markdown" */>}})`

-### Blockquotes
+## Blockquotes

 Create blockquotes similar to email.

 {{< columns >}}
-Input

 ```markdown
 > ## Hello